MicrosoftDocs/memdocs/windows-365/enterprise/create-filter.md

 ---
 # Create a filter for Cloud PCs

 You can create a filter to use when creating Intune policies and configurations.
 The filter you create can target all or some Cloud PCs, depending on the rules you configure.
+You can also use the filter that you create to exclude Cloud PCs from existing policies that are intended for physical devices only.
 There are three different categories of filters you can create for Cloud PCs:

 - [All Cloud PCs](#create-a-filter-for-all-cloud-pcs): This type of filter is useful for applying policies and configurations to all Cloud PCs in your organization.
 - [All Cloud PCs from a specific provisioning policy](#create-a-filter-for-all-cloud-pcs-from-a-specific-provisioning-policy): This type of filter is useful for applying policies and configurations to Cloud PCs based on the same image and location.